South Stack: Walking trails

 Part of the Anglesey Coastal Path, which is a 200 km long-distance footpath around the island of Anglesey, passes South Stack.
 The Cybi Circular Walk around Holyhead Mountain has long and short variants; the short walk is 4 mi long and takes around two hours to complete.
 Travelling from the Breakwater Country Park, other sites along the way are the North Stack Fog Signal station, Caer y Tŵr, and Tŷ Mawr Hut Circles.

 Media

 South Stack's natural beauty has been used in photography and literature.
-The cover photo for Roxy Music's Siren album was taken directly below the central span of the bridge on a slope on the south side, by Graham Hughes in August 1975.
-In 2010 a French comic entitled Les Gardiens des Enfers ("The Guardians of Hell") was published.
+The cover photo for Roxy Music's Siren album, featuring model Jerry Hall, was taken directly below the central span of the bridge on a slope on the south side, by Graham Hughes in August 1975.
+In 2010, a French comic entitled Les Gardiens des Enfers (The Guardians of Hell) was published.
 Its story is mainly set in South Stack lighthouse in 1859.
 The cover and the first pages can be seen on the publisher's website.